What To Do When Your Partner Is Socially Awkward Or Less-Naturally Social

 This site is primarily for socially awkward people who want to work on their own issues.
 I realize though that some of its readers are here for information and advice on someone in their lives who has social difficulties.
 I'm happy to try to help with that as well.

-I'll warn you, this article is lengthy and comprehensive, and even then I wasn't able to include everything I would have like.
-I'll start by outlining the kinds of social problems your husband or wife, or boyfriend or girlfriend might have, and the many factors that can influence how it will all play out.
+I'll start this in-depth piece by outlining the kinds of social problems your husband or wife, or boyfriend or girlfriend might have, and the many factors that can influence how it will all play out.
 Next I'll give some suggestions about what you can do about it.
 One theme that will keep coming up is that this is often as much a couple issue as it is a social skills one.

 If your partner is awkward, is there hope of things improving?